BardoBard/Bardrix/Docs/Bardrix_Reference.md

         - The direction will be normalized for you.
     - `set_length(length : double)`
         - Sets the length of the ray.
+        - **Degenerate cases**:
           - If the length is less than zero, it will be set to zero.
     - `get_direction()`
         - **Returns** the normalized direction of the ray.
     - `get_length()`